Brian Cox – Por Que Precisamos Dos Exploradores

 Just exploit it; just build things."

-Apenas explore isso; apenas construa coisas."
+Apenas explorem; apenas construam coisas."

 He said this, he said, "Nothing is more fatal